 Curriculum content, patient encounter requirements, final examinations and grade assignments are consistent with standardized statewide IU School Medicine clinical educational guidelines.

-Third-Year clerkships are available in the following areas:
+Phase Two (Year Three) clerkships are available in the following areas:

 - Family Medicine